gh1mau/pqc_migration/README.md

 ## ⚠️ Disclaimer

 This toolkit is **unofficial** and provided **as-is** for educational and research purposes only.

-The authors are **not responsible** for downtime, data loss, misconfiguration, or any damage caused by using these tools.
+I (Hussein bin Mohamed – masta ghimau) am not responsible for any system downtime, data loss, misconfiguration, or any damage resulting from the use of these tools and the methodology provided.

 Scan only systems that you own or have permission to test.
 Use responsibly.

 ---